5 Simple Steps to Clean Out the Medicine Cabinet

 4. Safely dispose of old and/or expired medications

-Safe disposal is important to reduce risks of accidental poisoning to children or pets, contamination of the water system, and improper or dangerous usage.
+Safe disposal is essential to reduce the risk of accidental poisoning in children or pets, contamination of the water system, and improper or dangerous use.

 Ideally, prescription and nonprescription pills should be emptied into a single bag and brought to a safe disposal / drug take-back location – found at most police stations and pharmacies.